SomeoneElseOSM/Notes01/README.md

 it contains more information than the GPX because it's not subject to the size limits of GPX (or GPI) comments.

 ### -display_name="Some User Name"
-Specifies a user's display name to search for changesets for.
+Specifies a user's display name to search for notes created by.
 It will be URLencoded before being passed to the API

 ### -uid=112
-Specifies a user's userid to search for changesets for.
+Specifies a user's userid to search for notes created by.
 Useful for when display names change, or when they contain characters that can't easily be passed from the command line.

 ### -dev